harrywang/harrywang.github.io/_posts/2024-02-01-gpt-labeling.md

 Aspect-Based Sentiment Analysis (ABSA) is a NLP task that aims to identify and extract the sentiment of specific aspects of a product or service.
 There has been many papers, datasets, and competitions in this area (see [https://paperswithcode.com/task/aspect-based-sentiment-analysis](https://paperswithcode.com/task/aspect-based-sentiment-analysis)).

-For example, the following is a restaurant review with sentiments for three aspects:
+For example, the following is a restaurant review with sentiments for four aspects (See this [repo](https://github.com/harrywang/openai-api-starter) for a simple code example for doing this):

 > This place is pretty cool with awesome decor.
 The drinks are decent but a bit on the pricey side.

 - Ambience: Positive
 - Food: Neutral
 - Price: Negative
+- Service: Not Mentioned

 We created a hotel review ABSA dataset for a research project, which has about 2 millions' hotel reviews with three aspects: